joeylevy/laravel-image-upload-with-dropzone/README.md

 entire upload plus dropzone.
 When you drag a new image over the existing image, it uploads and replaces the image automatically.

+I want to upload a employee photo and resize it by dragging a new image over the existing one.